berubejd/ElementalMonsters/README.md

  - [ ] Draw if missed three times in a row by both monsters *May no longer be necessary?*
  - [ ] Save / Load
  - [ ] Buff implementation
- - [ ] Block 0 health pets from going to hunt
+ - [x] Block 0 health pets from going to hunt
+ - [ ] Make initial monster selection and stables view consistent

  - [x] Complete re-implementation of combat system